ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-12-aws-migration.md

 title: "AWS - Migration"
 description: ""
 category: posts
-tags: [aws, aws-guides, aws-solutions-arch-pro]
+tags: [aws, aws-guides, migration, aws-solutions-arch-pro]
 ---
 {% include JB/setup %}

 # Guidance

-- [Migration Hub](https://docs.aws.amazon.com/migrationhub/latest/ug/whatishub.html) - AWS Migration Hub provides a single place to discover  existing servers, plan migrations, and track the status of each application migration using data from DMS and the Application Migration service.
+- [Migration Hub](https://docs.aws.amazon.com/migrationhub/latest/ug/whatishub.html) - AWS Migration Hub provides a single place to discover existing servers, plan migrations, and track the status of each application migration using data from SMS, DMS, and the Application Migration service.

 - [Application Discovery Services (ADS)](https://docs.aws.amazon.com/application-discovery/) - gathers information about on-premises data centers creating dependency maps and server utilization data.
-Two types of discovery: 1/ Agentless Connector which is a VMware host that completes a VM inventory with CPU, memory and disk usage regardless of OS.
+Two types of discovery: 1/ _Application Discovery Agentless Connector_ which is a VMware host that completes a VM inventory with CPU, memory and disk usage regardless of OS.
 2/
 Agent-based discovery figures out server configuration, system performance, running processes and details of network configurations between systems on Microsoft Server, and most linux distros.
 Results can be exported as CSV, viewed in the Migration Hub, or analyzed by Athena.
 Athena has pre-defined queries, and the ability to create custom queries AND use Configuration Management Database exports.

 - AWS Cloud Adoption Readiness Tool
 Tool that helps orgs develop plans for cloud adoption and migration across business, people, process, platform, operations and security perspectives.

 - [AWS Migration Evaluator](https://aws.amazon.com/migration-evaluator/) - helps build data-driven business case for migration; has it's own agent-less data collector OR can import data from Application Discovery Service.
 Delivers a report of projected cloud costs and technical data about licensing and dependencies.

+## Triage
+- Inventory applications?
+ADS
+- Inventory &amp; report on database and application migration?
+Migration Hub
+- Business case for migration?
+Migration Evaluator
+- Discover dependencies?
+ADS

 ## Approach 6R
 - rehosting - lift and shift